openstack/whitebox-tempest-plugin/README.rst

 Some tests have specific hardware requirements.
-These should be documented as config options, and tests are expected to skip if their hardware requirements are not declared in the configration.
+These should be documented as config options, and tests are expected to skip if their hardware requirements are not declared in the configuration.

 Install, configure and run
 --------------------------